What to Do When You Have the Stomach Flu While Pregnant

 If you have a stomach bug, you can expect to be at least a little dehydrated.
 No one can stay properly hydrated when they have it coming out both ends.
 But here are a few signs of dehydration to look out for while you're battling a stomach virus during pregnancy:

 - Dizziness.
 This is not an uncommon symptom of pregnancy or of having a stomach bug but if it gets so intense that you can't stand up this is a sign you're dehydrated.

 - Headache.
 Again, vomiting and battling a virus is going to give you a headache but if you're concerned that it's throbbing more than you'd expect, give your doctor a call.

 - Sleepiness.
 I don't even need to explain why this is common with a stomach bug or pregnancy.

 - Keep track of your urine output.
 Since I was basically peeing my pants while vomiting I knew that somewhere inside me, there was some hydration to be found.

 - Stay alert for how dry your mouth is getting.
 If there is still some spit in there you're alright, but if it gets totally dry then that's a sign that you're dealing with dehydration.

 How to Prevent Yourself and Others From Getting Sick Again After a Stomach Virus

-Things You'll Need to Clean Up Properly During and After a Stomach Virus:
+Supplies You'll Need for Cleaning Up Properly During and After a Stomach Virus:

 - Plastic trash bags

 - Hand soap.

 A few things you can do to prevent infection/reinfection are to:

 - It's important to clean up every time you get sick.
 After you've gotten sick use your bleach spray to spray all over the toilet, toilet handle, the walls and floor surrounding the toilet.
 You should also spray any surfaces you've touched, including the sink.
 Follow the instructions on the bottle for how long to let the spray sit before wiping it away with paper towels.
 Throw the used paper towels in a plastic trash bag designated for cleanup.